guiaf04/arquiteturaeorganizacao/Capítulo10/Questões.md

 ---

-## Questao 4: Given the code using inline assembly in Sect.
+## Questao 5: Given the code using inline assembly in Sect.
 10.7.4, rewrite it to work with float and long double types (Hint: For type float, see Sect.
 10.7.1)

+> Correção: 0,5

 ### Code